-Hands up who checks their tyre pressure before every ride?
+Hands up who checks their motorcycle tyre pressure before every ride?
 No?
 Well, you’re in the majority!

-If you’re going on a long journey, it’s worth checking the pressure before you complete your return journey.
+If you’re going on a long journey, it’s worth checking your motorcycle tyre pressures before you complete your return journey.
 You don’t want to get stuck miles from home with a puncture that you didn’t notice or tyre wear that could cause an issue.
-It’s essential you do this when the tyres are COLD as this gives you a consistent temperature to work from.
+It’s essential you check your tyre pressures when the tyres are COLD as this gives you a consistent temperature to work from.

 Motorcycle tyre pressure gauges come in two types; digital and analogue.
 We’ve put together a shortlist of some of the best motorcycle tyre pressure gauges out there and answer some of the most common questions around tyre pressure.
 Let’s start with our top picks.